fudong03/fudong03.github.io/_pages/about.md

 # About

-Hello, I'm a fourth-year Ph.D. student in the Department of Computer & Information Sciences at the University of Delaware, where I'm advised by [Dr. Xu Yuan](https://people.cmix.louisiana.edu/yuan/index.html).
-I earned my Bachelor's degree from Shandong University, China in 2016.
-Before pursuing my graduate studies, I spent four years in the industry developing Cloud Computing and Internet of Things (IoT) applications.
-I began my graduate studies in 2021 and received my Master's degree from the University of Louisiana at Lafayette in 2023.
-I then transferred to the University of Delaware to continue my Ph.D. research.
-My research interest focuses on Trustworthy AI (e.g., Explainable AI), AI Fairness (e.g., Long-tailed Recognition), and AI for Science.
+Hello, I received my Ph.D. degree from the Department of Computer & Information Sciences at the University of Delaware in 2024, where I was advised by [Dr. Xu Yuan](https://people.cmix.louisiana.edu/yuan/index.html).
+My current research interest focuses on Computer Vision and Multi-modal Learning.

 # Education

-- Ph.D. student in Computer Science, present
+- Ph.D. in Computer Science, 2024.12

   **University of Delaware**,  Newark, DE